 My name is Daniela Ginta, and I am a certified nutrition consultant.
-I also hold a MSc in Biochemistry, which allows me to make sense of how and why certain foods affect our health and well-being.
+I also hold a MSc in biochemistry, which allows me to translate the science of nutrition into practical advice.

 I am mom to two wonderful boys who are growing up too fast, and human companion to our dog Poppy.